Zenkiee/SENTINEL/README.md

 ## Project Status

-This project is functional as a desktop CRUD system and is suitable for a school project or prototype.
+This project is functional as a desktop CRUD system.
 It can create, read, update, delete, search, and sort records using a local SQLite database.